jjb/democracyroadmap/gotv.md

 # How to get the vote out for Democrats!

-## Q&A

-### I'm busy, mildly overwhelmed and confused, and want to help, I think?
-What should I do right now?!
+### Too busy and just want some easy ways to help Democrats win?

 Skip this whole document and...

  * Donate here: [https://votesaveamerica.com/donate](https://votesaveamerica.com/donate)
  * Check your voter registration, request a ballot: [https://www.vote.org/](https://www.vote.org/)
+ * Nag your friends and family to check their voter registration, make a plan for when to vote (before work, after work, etc)
  * explore volunteer (from home!) opportunities here: [https://votesaveamerica.com/](https://votesaveamerica.com/)

 For more info and options, read on...

+## Q&A

 ### What's the goal?

-We [canvass](https://en.wikipedia.org/wiki/Canvassing) by making phone calls, texting, and knocking on doors.
+The most effective way to get more votes is to [canvass](https://en.wikipedia.org/wiki/Canvassing) by making phone calls, texting, and knocking on doors.

-We need to reach as many voters as possible to inform them that the election is happening, who the Democratic candidates are, what's at stake, and where and how to vote.
-Direct contact puts a human face/voice to the process of voting and to the issues.
+We need to reach as many voters as possible to inform them
+* that the election is happening
+* who the Democratic candidates are
+* what's at stake
+* where and how to vote.

+Direct contact puts a human
+face/voice to the process of voting and to the issues.
 All these methods have been proven to work to turn out more voters than TV and internet ads.